 It decorates many temples, stupas, and a spacious wall with 108 stupas, highlighting deep relationships between Buddhism and the Mongolian empire.

-Visitors can, in fact, fly into Mongolia’s non-secular story and consequently become part of the Buddhist empire.
+Visitors can fly into Mongolia’s non-secular story and consequently become part of the Buddhist empire.

-The nearby Karakoram Museum showed attractive objects from the Mongolian era, providing insight into this kingdom.
+The nearby Karakoram Museum showed attractive objects from the Mongolian era, providing insight into this nation.

-The surrounding area is ideal for outdoor activities such as hiking and horse riding, which further enhance the sightseeing of the River Herbal Splendour.
+The encompassing place is good for outdoor sports, including hiking and horse riding, which in addition beautifies the sightseeing of the River Splendour.

 Kharhorin is an excellent resort for people to experience the colours of nature and Mongolia.